byuistats/DS250-Cannon/content/Projects/Project 6/_index.md

 1. __Join the [BYUI Data Science Resumes](https://posit.byui.edu/github_orgs/) GitHub organization and use the template repository to make a resume repository  under your own GitHub account.
 A good name might be “Lastname-Resume”__
 1. __Clone your repository to your computer and build a first draft of your resume.__
 1. __Include a link to your resume in the "About" page.__
-1. __Submit the live link to your resume website hosted in Github.__
+1. __Submit the live link to your resume's website hosted in Github.__
 <br>
 ~~1. __Push your results to GitHub and have another student fork your repository to make edits.__~~ ~~1. __Accept the proposed changes from the student review and finish your final version.__~~